MajorBreakfast/webappcss/README.md

 The element simply stays centered in it's space, because the margin is set to "auto" by default.

 Note:
 - This centers the pane and not its contents.
-If you need that take a look at the *vertically-centered-blocks-pane*.
+If you need that take a look at the mixins.
 - Just specifying "max-width:200px;max-height:200px;" will yield the wrong result in IE.

 #### .stack-pane